krishnagopika/Pretraining/Programming.md

 Psuedocode standards are the constructs used to represent the basic actions performed in a program.

-Evary pseudocode starts with START and ends with END.
+Evary pseudocode starts with START/BEGIN and ends with END.

 Before entering the constructs, one should know what are the common words used to reperesent basic actions in a program